oli208/gecko.utils/README.md

 ## Features

-- `theme_gecko()`: A custom `ggplot2` theme with improved typography and styling.
+- `theme_gecko()`: A custom `ggplot2` theme with minimal style.
-- `figure_info()`: Add metadata such as the R script name, creation date, and R version directly to your plot captions for improved traceability.
+- `figure_info()`: Add metadata such as the R script name, creation date, and R version directly to your plot captions
-- `ggsave_custom()`: Save `ggplot` figures with file names that include the script name and the date of creation.
+- `save_plot_with_metadata()`: Save `ggplot` and base R figures with file names that include the script name and the date of creation.
-- `ggsave_latex()`: Automatically archive older versions of figures and save the latest version in a `latex` subfolder, ensuring that figures remain easy to access for LaTeX users (without cluttering file names with dates).
+  There is an option to automatically archive older versions of figures and save the latest version in a subfolder, so that figures can be easily referenced from the latest file (without cluttering file names with dates).

 ## Installation